Orbitonjs/open-ug/ugmobilemoney/mtn-momo/setup.md

 # Setup

 Before you use the `momo` module.
 You will need a few things to get started.
 This page will help you get started with the MTN MOMO API.

+## Getting Started with MTN MOMO API

+Inorder to Get started with the MTN MOMO API, we recommend you read the [MTN MOMO API Documentation Getting Started Guide](https://momodeveloper.mtn.com/api-documentation/getting-started) to understand how the API works and how to get started.

+After Registering your account at the [MTN MOMO API](https://momodeveloper.mtn.com), generate your **API Key**, **API User** and **Subscription Key**